techiesanjay/ansible-role-libvirt_setup/README.md

 # Ansible role `libvirt_setup`

 Ansible role for setting up **libvirt** related packages to work effectively with kvm based virtualization on Linux.
 This role can be used to **add**, **modify** or **delete** additional libvirt storage pools and libvirt networks if that is required for specific applications that you are deploying.
+This role is also available as part of the **techiesanjay.libvirt_infra** content collection on Ansible Galaxy.

 ## Requirements